Website Management

 block or put warning messages on pages delivered by http.
 The content on my

-site had no need to be secure because currently I provide only 1-way transfer
+site did not need to be secure because currently I provide only 1-way transfer of

-info, but next year I might try managing a mailing list to send out what I did
+info, but eventually I might try managing a mailing list to send out what I did

 Table 1.
 Visitors and total pages visited by